 The organic channel is becoming larger

 The food safety requirements for chilli peppers are the same as for other fresh fruit and vegetables.
-You can find a complete overview in:
+You can find a complete overview in and at the:

-- The general Buyer requirements for fresh fruit and vegetables;
+- general buyer requirements for fresh fruit and vegetables

-- The Export Helpdesk, which provides an overview of export requirements for chilli peppers (code 07096099) per country.
+- Export Helpdesk that provides an overview of export requirements for chilli peppers (code 07096099) per country.